Realhedin/TestDatapine/readme.txt

 11. Added Item domen and ItemDAO with ItemDAOImpl.
 12. Added business logic for Item according to User.
 13. Added Spring Security covering for /items/ urls.
-14. Added input validation on client side on login page
+14. Added input validation on client side on login page.

+15. Added Spring Security ACL inMemory configuration for existing users.
+16. Added ACL security on "add item" logic.
+17. Added 2 JUnit test to test ACL security with "add item".

 ____________________________________________
 Text for Pre-Email to applicant: